Gant/Gant.github.io/index.md

 the default for an Ant script in _build.xml_.

 Gant provides a way of finding what the documented targets are:

+    |> gant -p

+    clean       Action the cleaning.
+    clobber     Action the clobbering.
+Do the cleaning first. otherStuff  A target to do some other stuff. stuff       A target to do some stuff.

+    Default target is stuff.

+    |>

 The messages on this output are exactly the strings associated with the target name in the introduction to the target.